By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Volunteering reduces teen drug use and increases resilience.

 In a previous blog, I wrote about the role of sleep in reducing teen problem behaviors and increasing resilience.
 There is more.

 Another simple low-cost prevention measure for reducing teen drug use and improving resilience has been found.
 Surprising how simple some of these ideas are.
 The report, again by Join Together staff, reported that kids who regularly volunteer to help others are less likely to use drugs and get into trouble.
 This sounds a little twelve stepish.

 The study they reported about was conducted with rural teens.
 Rates of drug use among rural teens are rising rapidly.
 No folks you can’t protect your kids from drugs by moving to the country, and the country folk isn’t just drinking whiskey anymore.

-The economy and governmental budget cuts have reduced or eliminated many after school programs and activities for kids.
+The economy and government budget cuts have reduced or eliminated many after-school programs and activities for kids.
 There are almost always opportunities to volunteer to help others.
 Not only did volunteering to help others reduce rates of teen drug use, the results continued into their young adult years, possibly beyond.

 Food is also a treatment for teen drug use and promotes resilience.

 While I am on the subject, I recall a study that reported that teens that sat down around one of those old fashion dining room table things, no T. V. mind you, that is kids who regularly eat dinner with their parents, they have fewer drug problems, better grades, more resilience and so on.